-Taking a trip to the emergency department is something that very few people enjoy doing.
-It can be very stressful, there’s a lot of waiting involved, and it can be costly.
-However, for many patients it can be a life-saving trip.
-For patients with deep vein thrombosis or pulmonary embolism, it is especially important that they receive the treatments they need in a timely manner.
+Taking a trip to the emergency department (ED) is stressful and potentially costly – but it can be lifesaving.
+For patients with deep vein thrombosis (DVT) or pulmonary embolism (PE), it’s especially important to receive treatment in a timely manner.

 - Swelling of the legs, ankles, or feet